dravikr/dravikr/README.md

 </div>

+---

+## 💡 Summary
+Full-stack developer with expertise in **MERN stack** and **data analytics**, passionate about building scalable and interactive web applications.
+Experienced in hackathons, AI-driven projects, and research presentations.
+Skilled in React, Node.js, Python, and MongoDB with a focus on delivering efficient and responsive solutions.

+---

 ## 🎯 Objective
-Final-year postgraduate in Computer Science with Data Analytics seeking MERN stack developer roles.
-Proven track record in hackathons, research presentations, and AI-driven projects.
-Skilled in full-stack development with React, Node.js, Python, and data analytics.
+Final-year postgraduate in Computer Science with Data Analytics, aiming to leverage my **full-stack development and data analytics skills** to contribute to innovative web applications.
+Seeking challenging MERN stack roles to apply my knowledge in real-world projects and grow as a developer.

+---

 ## 🎓 Education
 - **Master of Computer Science with Data Analytics** – 80%
   Dr N.G.P Arts & Science College, Coimbatore (Final Year)
 - **Bachelor of Computer Applications** – 82%
   PSG College of Arts & Science, Coimbatore

+---

 ## 🛠️ Tech Stack